 All children, regardless of their age, ability, aptitude and any special education needs they may have, are entitled to a full-time education.
-Our school recognises that a child missing education is a potential indicator of abuse or neglect, and we follow the procedures for unauthorised absence and for children missing education.
-It is also recognised that, when not in school, children may be vulnerable to or exposed to other risks, so we work with parents/carers and other partners to keep children in school whenever possible.
+St Thomas More Primary School recognises that a child missing education is a potential indicator of abuse or neglect, and we follow the procedures for unauthorised absence and for children missing education.
+It is also recognised that, when not in school, children may be vulnerable to or exposed to other risks.
+We believe that early intervention to address absence from school is vital, so we work with parents/carers and other partners to keep children in school and remove any barriers to them accessing their education.

 Parents are required to provide at least two emergency contact numbers to the school, to enable us to communicate with someone if we need to.

 Parents should always inform us of the reason for any absence.
 Where contact is not made, a referral may be made to another appropriate agency (Education Access Team, Social Care or Police).
+St Thomas

-Our school must inform the local authority of any pupil who has been absent without school permission for a continuous period of 10 days or more.
+More Primary School must inform the local authority of any pupil who has been absent without school permission for a continuous period of 10 days or more.